aventure-cloud/vuejs-sweetalert-bridge/README.md

 # vuejs-sweetalert-bridge
-Vuejs plugin to smart use sweetalert js lib in a smart way
+Vuejs plugin to use sweetalert js lib in a smart way